 The top responsibility for a potential home buyer is to provide documents to their lender when seeking a pre-approval for a mortgage.
-The lender will review your information to determine what kind of loan is best for your needs and also how much you can possibly afford.
-Listed below is an explanation of the type of documents needed and what they mean to the lender.
+The lender will review your information to determine what kind of loan is best for your needs and also the amount you can possibly afford.
+Listed below is an explanation of the type of documents needed to prove your assets and what they mean to the lender.

 The lender will need to see if you have enough income to safely cover your current debts as well handle making the proposed monthly mortgage payment without putting a strain on your finances.

 A mortgage lender will likely ask you for a list of documents.
 Each document serves its own purpose in the qualification process.

 Here are the most common documents required for proving your income.

 - Copies of your W-2 forms from the most recent 2 years

 - Copies of both your state and federal income tax returns for the most recent 2 years

 - Copies of pay stubs covering the most recent 60 days

 The pay stubs show that you are currently employed along with your current rate of pay, whether it is hourly, salary, commission or some other sort of payment plan.
 The pay stubs will also show the amount you have earned with that company year to date.